-Major changes include, but are not limited to, the following:

-Overall Boundary changes - Overall Boundary changes Relocation of Major streets Overall Density Increase Building Height Increase - (b) A minor change is considered any modification which does not affect the intent or character of the development.
+Major changes include, but are not limited to, the following: - Overall Boundary changes Relocation of Major streets - Overall Density Increase - Building Height Increase - (b) A minor change is considered any modification which does not affect the intent or character of the development.
 These minor changes may be reviewed and approved by the Baldwin County Planning Director.